-Strategic planning is much easier than many people realise.
+Strategic planning is much easier than many people realize.
 If you have an intimate knowledge of your business and are able to think pragmatically about your strengths and weaknesses, you should be able to create a strategic plan fairly easily.
+Follow our strategic planning 101 guide to learn the basic foundations of strategic planning, and create a great strategic plan.
 Systems like Cascade can help significantly of course, in that they give you an interactive framework that is tried and tested within which to create your plan.

 This article is part of our mini series ‘Strategic Planning 101’.
 You can download our free Strategic Planning 101 eBook which contains all of the articles from the series here:

 Get access to our Strategic Planning 101 Guide!